siddharth-maddali/siddharth-maddali.github.io/_posts/2019-04-12-welcome-to-my-blog.md

 tags: [ welcome ]
 ---

-Watch this space for a heterogeneous but (I hope) interesting collection posts on topics in physics, mathematics and what I like to call "little programming victories".
+Watch this space for a heterogeneous but (I hope) interesting collection of posts on topics in physics, mathematics and what I like to call "little programming victories".

 Among other things, I will write about things that draw inspiration from my work.
 For the most part smaller problems I've had to deal with as part of a bigger effort, but which I feel are interesting in their own right.